Week 1 – In the Kitchen – THE FOOD

 As you consider letting go of pantry/shelf-stable food that don’t tempt the dates above, look into your local food pantry for donations.
 Now more than ever, people would love to have your generosity as you let go of items you just won’t use.

 If you’re in the Melrose area, I want to make sure you know about The Food Drive.
-The Food Drive is a nonprofit that works to promote food access and reduce food waste in Melrose and surrounding communities by distributing rescued, surplus, and donated food.
+The Food Drive is an amazing nonprofit that works to promote food access and reduce food waste in Melrose and surrounding communities by distributing rescued, surplus, and donated food.
 They collect unopened, non-perishable, shelf-stable food products, even if the products are past their “best by” date, providing there is no evidence of damage or spoiling.
-(I’m thrilled that the founder of this group, Jana, is in The Challenge this year, and I’ll be creating a special post in the Facebook group about it for more information.)
+(I’m thrilled that the founder of this group, Jana, is in The Challenge again this year.)

-Some Challengers have their own priorities about what they’re working on during some or all of this Challenge.
-What does this mean for you if you’re one of them?
+Some Challengers (usually Returners) have their own priorities about what they’re working on during some or all of this Challenge.
+If this phrase is new to you, I’m going to encourage you to read the GUIDE in the Facebook Group for more info if you’re looking to tackle a #ScarySpace and don’t know how, but here’s a quick summary.

 – It’s a space or category that isn’t *clearly* fitting into the categories in the “SCHEDULE AT A GLANCE” below